germanbisurgi/TranslateJS/README.md

 ## Search for untranslated contents

 TranslateJS have a `scan()` method that will return an Array of elements without the respective target language translation.
-You can then console.log them or change styles to make then more visible
+Console.log them or change their styles to make then more visible.

 ```js
 T.scan().forEach(function (orphan) {